lilitha-mdlalana/lilitha-mdlalana/README.md

 #### More about me:
 - 😣 Currently learning Flutter and Firebase.
-- 🪐 In love with the Dart programming languages.
+- 🪐 In love with the Dart and  JavaScript programming languages.
+- When I'm not coding, I'm playing on my PS or reading a book( mainly science fiction or biographies )
 - 🎧 I like to listen to music.

 ### Languages && Skills I know